alexjmarshall/custom-select/README.md

 # custom-select
-Custom select element generated with vanilla JavaScript and CSS.
+Custom select element generated with JavaScript.

-Includes WAI-ARIA role, aria-expanded, aria-selected, aria-labelledby and aria-activedescendant attributes for accessibility.

-UpdateSelects() function removes a selected option from all other selects on page.
+UpdateSelects() function removes a selected option from all other selects on the page.